FrankFK/FrankFK.github.io/_posts/2024-04-18-hexafour-10-clean-code.md

 <img src="/assets/images/hexafour/MethodCallTree.png" alt="All methods indented according to their call depth.
 The code takes the IOSP principle into account: An operation method does not call any other method (with one exception)." style="zoom:78%;" />

-In this image, all *integration* methods are marked with an asterisk (*****), all other methods are *operation* methods.
+In this image, all *integration* methods are marked with an asterisk ( * ), all other methods are *operation* methods.
 You can see that we have followed the IOSP principle relatively well here, only the method PlayTheGame does not fit, because this method is an operation method and therefore should not call any other methods.
 But from my point of view, this structure is good enough.

 All methods that deal with the user interface concern are highlighted in green.
 We have separated this concern well from the concern of game logic.
 The code therefore also follows the SoC principle

 What's the situation with SRP?
-On the one hand, the code is now divided into many methods and each method is only responsible for one thing.
+The code is now divided into many methods and each method is only responsible for one thing.
 That should be good enough up to this point.
 But there is actually more to improve here, because all the code is in a single class.
 So this one class is responsible for all the different things.
 This does not fit with SRP.
 There should actually be more classes.
 But to do that, we first need to know how to define classes.
 I'll do that in one of the next articles.

 The code is growing and becoming too large to describe in full in an article, but you can find all the code on [GitHub](https://github.com/FrankFK/HexaFour/tree/main/HexaFourV01) from now on.
 In the next post, I will describe a few basics about GitHub.

 ### TL;DR

 This post is part of a series.
-You can find the previous post [here][hexafour-09] and an overview [here][hexafour-overview].
+You can find the previous post [here][hexafour-09] and an overview [here][hexafour-01].

 Clean Code: